Regent (grape): History

-Regent was created in 1967 by Professor Gerhardt Alleweldt at the Geilweilerhof Institute for Grape Breeding by crossing Diana, a Silvaner x Müller-Thurgau cross and thus a Vitis vinifera variety, with the interspecific hybrid Chambourcin.
-Experimental plantings followed in 1985, and it received varietal protection in 1994 and was released for cultivation in the first German region in 1996.
+Regent was created in 1967 by Professor Gerhardt Alleweldt at the Geilweilerhof Institute for Grape Breeding in Germany by crossing Diana, a Silvaner x Müller-Thurgau cross and thus a Vitis vinifera variety, with the interspecific hybrid Chambourcin.
+Experimental plantings followed in 1985, varietal protection was received in 1994 and it was released for cultivation in the first German region in 1996.
 It is at present among the most important new fungal-resistant quality grape variety world-wide, especially in German wine regions.

 Wine regions

-The cultivated area in Germany was 1754 ha in 2019, with an decreasing trend.
+The cultivated area in Germany was 1754 ha in 2019, with a decreasing trend.
 This made it Germany's most cultivated hybrid grape variety.
 Regent is also grown in the United Kingdom with some success.
 In Belgium, it is authorised for all still wine AOCs : Côtes de Sambre et Meuse, Hageland, Haspengouw, and Heuvelland.

 Grape and grapegrowing

 Regent is a cool-weather red winegrape.
 Regent provides medium-sized grapes and clusters.
 It is a heavy bearer, and has an upright growing habit that is similar to vinifera: It can be trained to the VSP (Vertical Shoot Positioning) method from canes tied to the low fruiting wire.
 It is a mid to late-season ripener.
 In some climates (e.g., NW Oregon USA), Regent often blooms during the last week of the Spring rains (which usually cease on or about July 5), and the blooms, if wet, are highly susceptible to Botrytis, which rots the flower clusters and prevents fruit set.
 This is the primary "Achilles Heel" of this otherwise impressive grape; a lesser disadvantage is its late ripening schedule.
 This grape would do best in a cool, dry area with a long growing season.
 Further north in upstate Washington, the vine buds and flowers later and this issue is less observed.
-Without preventive steps, Regent often yields no fruit in NW Oregon.
-Two of the more-common and successful preventive steps are: (a) spraying the flowers with fermented horsetail tea; or (b) painting the pruned canes white, which fools the plant into budding out later, thereby often avoiding the Botrytis problem because flowering occurs in the dry season.
+Without preventive steps, Regent often yields no fruit in NW Oregon if Botrytis is not managed.